udacity/DSND_Term1/README.md

 # Forked from udacity/DSND_Term1

-## How much of this repo remains from the original repo?
+## Changes to this fork from the original repo

-The **"p1_charityml"** folder is a copy of a folder from the "projects" folder of the original repository.
+The `p1_charityml` folder is an exact copy of from the `projects\p1_charityml` folder of the original repository.

+All files and folders other than `p1_charityml` and `README.md` were deleted (they weren't relevant to the project)

 All other files are my original work, unless otherwise noted within the file or a readme in the containing folder.

+## finding_donors

+The `finding_donors` folder is intended as a submission for grading.
+It is originally a copy of `p1_charityml`.

+See the README.md file in the finding_donors folder for additional details.

 ## Original Readme and licensing